data-analysis

 Powerwall Integration: Where Tesla Has a Real Edge

-The Powerwall economics are where the math gets specific.
-A 13.5 kWh Powerwall costs about $9,200 installed when bundled with Tesla solar, versus $11,500-$12,800 when sourced through an independent installer using the same hardware.
-That delta narrows or disappears once you count the 30% federal Residential Clean Energy Credit on the battery (storage standalone became eligible in 2023) and any state/utility battery rebates.
-Massachusetts, California (SGIP), and New York all stack additional rebates of $1,000-$3,500 per battery for income-qualifying installs.
+The Powerwall economics get specific.
+A 13.5 kWh Powerwall costs about $9,200 installed bundled with Tesla solar, versus $11,500-$12,800 through an independent installer using the same hardware.
+That gap narrows once you count the 30% federal credit on the battery (standalone-eligible since 2023) and state rebates: Massachusetts, California (SGIP), and New York stack $1,000-$3,500 per battery for income-qualifying installs.
+What you give up is panel choice.
+Tesla installs its own panels (Hanwha QCells or REC by production run), good panels, but you can't get LG NeON R, Maxeon 7, or REC Alpha Pure through Tesla.

 Tesla Solar Roof: The Real-Installed Cost Picture